 ~In my Teen Healthy Relationship Course, I teach 18!
 Keep your eyes open for these and if you are not sure, ask someone.

-This is the thing: You have control over this.
-When you don’t feel good about yourself, you are not treating yourself very well, and then, you might let people in that don’t treat you very well.
+Remember!
+You have control over this.
+When you don’t feel good about yourself, you are probably not treating yourself very well.
+Then, you might let people in that also don’t treat you very well.
 If you are strong in your self-worth, you won’t let these people in.

 6 Red Flags to Keep in the Front of Your Mind

 - Your partner doesn’t respect your boundaries.
-They criticize you and gaslight you when you set them.
-If they haven’t respected them up until now, odds are they will continue to bulldoze them.
+If you set them, they criticize you and gaslight you .
+If they haven’t respected your boundaries yet, odds are they will continue to bulldoze them.

 - If you try to stand up a little bit, they gaslight you, essentially making you second guess yourself and feel like you were in the wrong, not them.

 - Name-calling.
-This is immature, but that is not an excuse.
+This is immature and not an excuse.
 Don’t put up with this.

 - Everything is always about them.
-(No room for you, or your needs, or your friends, or your interests….)
+(No room for your needs, your friends, your interests, or….YOU)

 - You catch them lying more than once.
 If someone is lying, they often keep lying.